Celebrity restaurants that failed

 Larios on the Beach/Facebook

 The popular restaurant was closed in 2020 and the property the couple owned for nearly 30 years has since been sold.
-Their two other restaurants, Estefan Kitchen in Miami and Bongos Cuban Café at the Walt Disney World Resort, have also closed while another Estefan Kitchen location in Orlando remains open.
+Two of their other restaurants, Estefan Kitchen in Miami and Bongos Cuban Café at the Walt Disney World Resort, have also closed, while another Estefan Kitchen location in Orlando remains open.

 In 2024, Richardson announced that the restaurant would be shutting down.
 He partly blamed increasing costs for the closure, saying that everything from the price of insurance and energy to staff wages had gone up.
-He continues to run other restaurants in Victoria, including Maestro in Geelong, but has also begun investing in restaurants in Brisbane, Queensland.
+He continues to run other restaurants in Victoria, including Maestro in Geelong and has also begun investing in restaurants in Brisbane, Queensland.

 Michel Porro/Getty Images